-Ashley: I think we can make this work.
+Ashley: I think we can make this work for us.

-- And then subverted when the girls throw a party at the house while Kevin is away.
+- And then subverted in the episode "My Boyfriend's Back" when the girls throw a party at the house while Kevin is away.
 See Sarcastic Confession below.

-- Cool and Unusual Punishment: The twins sneaked their way around to a college party without Kevin's approval, so Carrie decided to have them stay... as clean-up crew.
+- Cool and Unusual Punishment: The twins sneak their way around to a college party without Kevin's approval, so Carrie decides to have them stay... as clean-up crew.

 - Deadpan Snarker: Mary Kate, Kevin and Carrie.